-The Faculty of Kinesiology and Physical Education and the University of Toronto offers a wide variety of academic, leadership, and need-based awards to recognize outstanding student achievement.
+The Faculty of Kinesiology and Physical Education offers a wide variety of academic, leadership, and need-based awards to recognize outstanding student achievement.
 Award descriptions are available in the Undergraduate Program Calendar.
-Additionally, the University of Toronto offers entrance scholarships to the most highly qualified students applying to first year of direct entry undergraduate studies.
-Kinesiology admits who qualify are eligible for these scholarships.

 Several need-based admission awards are offered by the University of Toronto which require an additional application.
 For information about these awards, please visit the Enrolment Services website.

 Each year a variety of academic and leadership awards are offered to continuing undergraduate students of the Faculty of Kinesiology and Physical Education.
-Please refer to the KPE Undergraduate Program Calendar pp. 48-52 for more information about the awards offered.
+Please refer to the Undergraduate Program Calendar for more information about the awards offered.